Przyłęków

 Przyłęków is a village in the administrative district of Gmina Świnna, within Żywiec County, Silesian Voivodeship, in southern Poland.
-It lies approximately 7 km south-east of Żywiec and 71 km south of the regional capital Katowice.

 History

 Following the 1939 Invasion of Poland, which started World War II, Przyłęków was occupied by Nazi Germany and annexed to the German Province of Upper Silesia.
 The Red Army captured the village on 5 February 1945, ending the Nazi occupation.